Overview - Euro-indicators

 - Prices (inflation rate, house prices)

-PEEIs are disseminated on a monthly and/or quarterly basis for the euro area, the European Union and individual Member States.
+Euro indicators are disseminated monthly and/or quarterly.
 Data are presented on the basis of the most relevant economic classification, different evaluations and elaborations, such as seasonal adjustment.

 Should you have any question, please contact: ESTAT-EUROINDICATORS@ec.europa.eu

 With our scoreboard, you can quickly get a snapshot of the situation in your country for all indicators over the most recent period.

-Our PEEIs news releases help you to know all about the latest trends and developments in the EU, euro area and the Member States.
+Our Euro indicator releases help you to know all about the latest trends and developments in the EU, euro area and the Member States.

 Get a synthetic picture of the macroeconomic situation in the recent past with our monthly reports on data for short-term economic analysis.

-The annual status report on information requirements in the Economic and Monetary Union (EMU) summarises progress and remaining challenges about the quality of the PEEIs.
+The annual EFC status report summarises progress and remaining challenges about the quality of the Principal European Economic Indicators (PEEIs).